MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 <a name="HOLTitle"></a>
-# Using Azure Stream Analytics to Analyze IoT Data #
+# Azure Internet of Things (IoT) Using Event Hubs and Stream Analytics #

 ---